jasperzhou-g/lamb/README.md

 Tree-walk interpreter for a call-by-value simple functional language inspired by core ML features.
 A program evaluates to a function or a number.

-# Interesting example programs:
+# Interesting things you can make with it:

-Recursion without recursion (using the Z combinator)
+Recursion without built-in recursion (using the Z combinator)
 ```
 let Z
     fn g (fn r g(fn y r(r)(y)))(fn r g(fn y r(r)(y))) # Z combinator